 Yes, they can also carry passengers

-By this, we mean doctors, firemen, paramedics, rescuers, explorers, or simple professionals who want to get at their appointment on time and tourists who want to experience how the world looks from above.
-This cutting edge technology carries the Chinese expertise and innovative thinking.
-Its name is Ehang 216 Drone Taxi and it is designed by Ehang, an Autonomous Aerial Vehicle Technology company frοm China.
+By this, we mean doctors, firemen, paramedics, rescuers, explorers, or simple professionals who want to get to their appointment on time and tourists who want to experience how the world looks from above.
+This cutting-edge technology carries the Chinese expertise and innovative thinking.
+Its name is Ehang 216 Drone Taxi and it is designed by Ehang, an Autonomous Aerial Vehicle Technology company from China.
 It is all electric powered thus eco-friendly (it can be charged by 220V or 380V power supply in 1 hour at the fastest) and energy efficient, and it can transport human passengers providing a low-altitude short-and-medium-haul transportation solution for the future.
 It mainly aspires to make our cities smarter, by reducing transportation time and avoiding traffic congestions.
-Having a compact design, the Ehang doesn’t take up much space in the sky or even while parked.
+Having a compact design, Ehang doesn’t take up much space in the sky or even while parked.

 What about Ehang’s security?

 Last but not least, the factor of security.
 This drone taxi carries a technology of autonomous flight which eliminates the possibility of failure or malfunction caused by man-made errors.
 Without any concern about controlling or operating the aircraft, the passengers can just sit and enjoy the journey.
-Flight routes will be surveyed in advance to preset multiple feasible plans for the user.
-It uses 4G/5G as the high-speed wireless transmission channel to communication smoothly with the command & control center, thus enabling remote control of the aircraft and real-time transmission of flight data.
+Flight routes will be surveyed in advance to present multiple feasible plans for the user.
+It uses 4G/5G as the high-speed wireless transmission channel to communicate smoothly with the command & control center, thus enabling remote control of the aircraft and real-time transmission of flight data.
 The redundancy design of backups for all major flight components, together with a built-in fail-safe system in the flight control system which evaluates the health condition of the aircraft in real-time, are factors that ensure safety.
 In case of emergency, the command & control center has the ability to step in to ensure the safety of passengers and aircraft to the greatest extent.

 The competition is fierce

-It is not surprising that from large aviation companies and the automotive industry up to venture-backed start-ups and Uber, are rushing to grab a foothold in this nascent market.
-According to EU, within 20 years, the European drone sector is expected to directly employ more than 100,000 people and have an economic impact exceeding €10 billion per year, mainly in services.
+It is not surprising that from large aviation companies and the automotive industry to venture-backed start-ups and Uber, are rushing to grab a foothold in this nascent market.
+According to the EU, within 20 years, the emerging European drone sector is expected to directly employ more than 100,000 people and have an economic impact exceeding €10 billion per year, mainly in services.
 According to a recent Morgan Stanley Research study, the market for flying cars, now known as electric air taxis, should continue to mature during this decade, soaring to $1.5 trillion globally by 2040.

-The air taxi designed by Joby Aviation we already mentioned will carry four passengers plus a pilot, will travel more than 150 miles on a single charge, will be 100 times quieter than conventional aircraft during takeoff and landing, and is near silent in flyover.
-Uber partnered with Hyundai to design an electrically powered “personal air vehicle,” which will have the capability of carrying four passengers on trips of up to 60 miles at speeds reaching 180 mph.
+The aforementioned air taxi designed by Joby Aviation will carry four passengers plus a pilot, will travel more than 150 miles on a single charge, will be 100 times quieter than conventional aircraft during takeoff and landing, and is near silent in flyover.
+Uber partnered with Hyundai to design an electrically powered “personal air vehicle,” which will have the capability of carrying four passengers on trips of up to 60 miles and at speeds reaching 180 mph.
 They will be able to cruise at altitudes up to 2,000 ft.
-Other air taxis made by Boeing, Airbus, a German start-up called Lilium Aviation, KittyHawk, Surefly, the German company Volocopter, SkyDrive in Japan, Vertical Aerospace in the UK, and Jaunt Air Mobility and Beta Technologies in the US, and other big or smaller “players” have already begun to pour money researching and designing their prototype drone taxis.
+Other air taxis made by Boeing, Airbus, a German start-up called Lilum Aviation, KittyHawk, Surefly, the German company Volocopter, SkyDrive in Japan, Vertical Aerospace in the UK, and Jaunt Air Mobility and Beta Technologies in the US, and other big or smaller “players” have already begun to pour money researching and designing their prototype drone taxis.

 What’s in the works?